sergio-rojasa/Random-Quote-Machine/README.md

 # Random Quote Machine

-> Random quote is a web application that user can tweet a random quote.
+> Random quote is a web application that allows user to tweet a random quote.

 <br>